Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 Improper Shutdown

 Improper Shutdown may be a reason.
 When your computer tries to boot back up, it can get stuck on the restart screen.
-It can cause minor issues, such as leaving your computer in standby mode for too long or using an outdated driver.

 Quick Fixes For Windows Stucked Restarting